Paul Carell: Writing career

-Critics point out that Carell's works emphasize the German army's professionalism, sacrifice and positive encounters with civilians, and his books also suggest that the Wehrmacht freed the Russians from their Communist tyrants and restored their religious community.
+Carell's works emphasize the German army's professionalism, sacrifice and positive encounters with civilians.
+His books also suggest that the Wehrmacht freed the Russians from their Communist tyrants and restored their religious community.

-Critics also suggest that in Carell's works the army thus operated in a world distinct from the political sphere, and the culprits for any calamities that befell the Russian people rule this political sphere, namely the Nazi and the Communist parties.
+In Carell's works, the army thus operated in a world distinct from the political sphere, and the culprits for any calamities that befell the Russian people ruled this political sphere, namely the Nazi and the Communist parties.
 The thrust of this argument thus confirmed the high moral position of the German officer, perpetuating the myth of the "clean Wehrmacht".
 Carell's themes of anti-Communism also appealed to the U.S. public and garnered Carell repeat reprints.